ysantanaf/lanyon/CV.md

 > **Numerical modeling**

-Skills in the use and improvement of numerical oceanographic models.
-User of;
+Experience in the management of numerical model outputs and the using of:

 * Pelagic Interaction Scheme for Carbon and Ecosystem studies (**PISCES**)
 * Regional Oceanographic Modeling System (**ROMS**).